 - Proceed through the setup guide

-- To save your first password just click on the plus icon next to the search field and fill out all the necessary information
+- To save your first password, click on the plus icon next to the search field and fill out all the necessary information.

 Additionally, Secrets has an importing feature where you can download all your existing passwords from other managers or even as a simple .csv file.
 And moving forward, Secrets can be populated through a handy browser extension with a quick built-in password generator.

 Taking all the necessary measures to stay safe online is a must.
-This includes having good password hints for your Mac, knowing how to navigate through the Recovery Mode, and of course reliable tools for password management and 2FA, such as Secrets and Ohtipi, which are both available with a free trial through Setapp, an app platform that powers up your workflow with dozens of tools under a single subscription.
+This includes having good password hints for your Mac, knowing how to navigate through the Recovery Mode, and, of course, reliable Mac security tools, such as Pareto Security and Secrets which are available with a free trial through Setapp, an app platform that powers up your workflow with dozens of tools under a single subscription.